MicrosoftDocs/appcenter-docs/docs/sdk/analytics/ios.md

 > iOS devices without a SIM card will not send the report with carrier country code to the App Center portal.
 If you want to provide a country value, use the `setCountryCode` method to override the country code from your device location.

 > [!NOTE]
 > In the `4.0.0` version of App Center breaking changes were introduced.
-Follow (this guide)[~/sdk/getting-started/migration] to migrate App Center from previous versions.
+Follow [this guide](../getting-started/migration/ios.md) to migrate App Center from previous versions.

 Please follow the [Get started](~/sdk/getting-started/ios.md) section if you haven't set up the SDK in your application yet.